Click here for the Introduction to the Round and Square Series "Ethnography a Month."

 |[a] Thinking Forests RF|

-A few years ago, as part of an ongoing conversation with my Beloit College student, Jeffrey Le, I pondered the idea of an intensive, advanced anthropology course that would put students through the paces in the reading of ethnography.
+A few years ago, as part of an ongoing conversation with my Beloit College student, Jeffrey Le ('2018), I pondered the idea of an intensive, advanced anthropology course that would put students through the paces of the reading ethnography.

 |[b] Steps to Knowledge|

-This is the first in an what will be an ongoing series on Round and Square, and it is as straightforward as the title suggests.
+So, this is the first in what will be an ongoing series on Round and Square, and it is as "straightforward" as the title suggests (that's a little bit of a joke).
 We are going to read and ponder an ethnography every single month, give comments, write a few reviews, and share them with readers (who we hope will also share comments and suggestions for coming months).

-Round and Square editors are experienced enough by now to know that the going will be a little bit slow at first, but we have great hopes for a lively discussion of great ethnography as we continue.
+Round and Square editors are experienced enough by now, however, to know that the going will be a little bit slow at first.
+Still, we have great hopes for a lively discussion of good ethnography as we continue.
 Just think of it—if you are a busy, professional anthropologist, there will be another twelve books each year that you'll click off of your to-do list.

 |[c] How Forests Think RF|

 Let's get started.
-This month (January 2019) we'll read How Forests Think: Toward and Anthropology Beyond the Human by Eduardo Kohn (California, 2013).
+This season (January-March 2019) we'll read How Forests Think: Toward and Anthropology Beyond the Human by Eduardo Kohn (California, 2013).
 Here is the link to the University of California Press website.

 So get yourself a copy (you know the drill by now), and let's get reading.
 I welcome comments here on Round and Square, through Facebook, and even by mail (I'm not that hard to find).